Java StringBuilder delete() Method

 If the startIndex contains a negative value, the delete() method throws an IndexOutOfBoundsException.

-In this example, we create a StringBuilder with the value“TutorialsPoint”.
-We are trying to delete a string at the given range(where the startIndex holds the negative value -2.) using the delete() method.
+In this example, we are creating a StringBuilder with the value“TutorialsPoint”.
+We are then trying to delete the string at the given range(where the startIndex holds the negative value -2) using the delete() method.

 public static void main(String[] args) {